Abhi-5136/profile/README.md

 3. Open `index.html` in your browser

-## 🛠️ Update Your Information

-1. Open `index.html`
-2. Update the following sections:
-   - Hero section with your name and title
-   - About section with your bio
-   - Skills section with your expertise
-   - Projects/Portfolio section with your work
-   - Contact information

-## 📱 Responsive Breakpoints
-- Mobile: Up to 768px
-- Tablet: 769px - 1024px
-- Desktop: 1025px and above

 ## 🤝 Contributing
 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request.And ⭐ Do not forget to give star if you like this project ⭐.

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE] file for details.